Almost any decision is better than no decision at all. - Brian Tracy

 It seems to confirm what I notice when clients clearly, with their body language, indicate that they already know what they need to do about something.

 I also came across this gem: the average American makes roughly 35,000 decisions a day.
 Granted, many of those are really small and quick (Which coffee mug am I going to grab?
-Pasta or sandwich for lunch?).
+Sweatshirt...or flannel?).
 But decision fatigue is a real thing, and the role of intuition and mindfulness in decision-making is all but lost.
 I think this loss is due in no small part to a) the gargantuan level of information we can consume 24-7-365, all with a few clicks, and b) the gargantuan level of stuff and opportunities we've been presented with, also all with a few clicks.
 Who wouldn't be fatigued?

 What happened to trusting your gut?
 There's nothing wrong with collecting some knowledge if you don't have it, and certainly if the stakes are high (buying a house, getting married, changing careers) we want to utilize our brains as well as our hearts.
 But really, where do we draw the line on things like keeping old bank statements?
 Or the jeans that don't fit now?
 Do those decisions require brainstorming?